linagora/esn-ogp-dockerfile/README.md

 # esn-ogp-dockerfile
-Dockerfile for custom ESN image used in OGP
+Dockerfile for custom ESN image with linagora.esn.article and linagora.esn.vote modules used in OGP